flyingpeakock/stagit/README.md

 * The index page now links to the repository directory
 * md4c has been added to parse markdown files
 * Added classes and ids to some html tags to easier style them
+* Changed style.css to a modern looking nord theme as well as markdown styling

 The link to download the file points to `/raw/?repository=&file=` where file is the full path to the file relative to the repository.
-If branch is omitted, HEAD is assumed.
+It is also possible to specify which branch to fetch the file from.

 Make necessary changes to the web-server to serve the file